 Get the lowdown on your neighbours

+Another useful resource is UK Local Area.
+Enter a postcode and it generates a neighbourhood profile, listing everything from age to employment rates to education.
 Click on 'stations' to see the distance to the nearest rail station or hit 'schools' to see local school performance.

 Inspect neighbourhood statistics